PaddlePaddle/PaddleOCR/deploy/pdserving/README.md

 <a name="environmental-preparation"></a>
 ## Environmental preparation

-Need to prepare PaddleOCR operating environment and Paddle Serving operating environment.
+PaddleOCR operating environment and Paddle Serving operating environment are needed.

-1. Prepare PaddleOCR operating environment reference [link](../../doc/doc_ch/installation.md).
+1. Please prepare PaddleOCR operating environment reference [link](../../doc/doc_ch/installation.md).

-2. Prepare the operating environment of PaddleServing, the steps are as follows
+2. The steps of PaddleServing operating environment prepare are as follows:

     Install serving which used to start the service
     ```